 Hailing from the turn of the century, the Teatro Nacional de Santa Ana is where the city’s elite would gather for entertainment during Santa Ana’s economic peak.
 These days, the theatre is still entirely operational and shows plays on an ongoing basis.

-Even if you aren’t feeling for a show, it’s worth marvelling at the fantastic building alone.
+Even if you aren’t feeling like seeing a show, it’s worth marvelling at the fantastic building alone.
 The artwork and design have such a strong European feel, it’s like stepping out of Latin America altogether.

 Hours | Tues to Sun 9-12 and 1-5